offgridsystems/PCB-Clamp-Board/README.md

 # Clamp Board PCBs
-### Hardware Files For The Dkblock Clamp Board 7.4V and 3.7V
+### Hardware Files For both Dkblock Clamp Board 7.4V and 3.7V (one of each needed for each DKblock)
-These are the printed circuit board (PCB) files, CAD files, specification sheets and all technical drawings needed to make the DKblock Clamp board.
-Note that the bill of materials (BOM) and other technical documents can be opened in [OpenOffice](https://www.openoffice.org) format and PCB files are in [EAGLE](https://www.autodesk.com/products/eagle/overview) format.
+These are the printed circuit board (PCB) files, CAD files, specification sheets and all technical drawings needed to make each DKblock Clamp board.
+Note that the bill of materials (BOM) and other technical documents can be opened in [OpenOffice](https://www.openoffice.org) format and PCB files are in [EAGLE](https://www.autodesk.com/products/eagle/overview) format, but they can also be opened and edited in the open source Kicad program.
 One version is provided, Rev C is a fully tested board, put into limited production and used on a 72VDC electric scooter named Fido, and a 150VDC VW bug conversion.
 Also note that the cells have 20 amp fuse protection on each cell.
 See "Blowup of trace fuse with comments.pdf" graphic